Goren Festival 2020 – It’s happening at Goren Farm, Stockland, Devon, EX14 9EN, 3rd-5th July

 Our aim is to bring families together to enjoy themselves in a safe and beautiful, natural environment at the same time as promoting the wonderful flora and fauna of Devon.
 Goren Festival is a not-for-profit event and is unmatched for its integrity, ethos and promotion of wildlife and environmental projects.
 Charities and organisations represented and supported at Goren include: RSPB, Devon Wildlife Trust, Bumble Bee Conservation Trust, East Devon Beekeepers, Devon Moth Group, Devon Bat Group, Blackdown Hills Natural Futures team, The Devon County Ecologist, as well as local independent conservation experts.

-Some of the lovely comments we’ve had about the 2018 festival:
+Some of the lovely comments we’ve had about previous festivals:

 “So much character, charm and entertainment.
 An incredible job by the organisers to pull together such a fantastic festival that is well and truly established on the festival calendar.
 There were so many highlights – Owen Leo Moore’s performance in the Meadow Tent, Indian Man, Grace Gillan, Jake Miller and Jess McAllister.